 Proposal on feasibility and how to model co-site gNB-gNB adjacent channel CLI modelling

-Option 1: For co-site gNB-gNB CLI modelling, the RSI range level proposed for self-interference cancellation shall be assumed.
+Option 1: For co-site gNB-gNB CLI modelling, the RSI range level proposed for self-interference cancellation shall be assumed. (except that antenna isolation is replaced with inter-gNB isolation).

+Option 1a: As for option 1, but in case TX or RX improvements above the minimum performance to meet 3GPP requirements is considered for gNB self-interference mitigation, for adjacent channel the other operator gNB performance shall be assumed to be the minimum to meet 3GPP, not improved.

 Option 2: the same as inter-site gNB-gNB CLI modelling